Spaz667/Learn_Python_2017/Uncle Barnie's Car Inventory/Documentation/Assignment_1.md

   - What Model
   - What Year
   - What transmission does it have
-  - The condition of the car (Good,Fair,Excelent,Mint)
+  - The condition of the car (Good,Fair,Excellent,Mint)
   - Price

 Ask these questions, save the results in a list and then when requested output the results back to the screen.